 written back in the 1950’s, Peake choose the title “Opening the Doors of Perception”.
 He “believed the time has come to re-evaluate the model of perception suggested by Huxley and to view it through the lens of our modern science”.
 Greg and Anthony discuss where they see the greatest need for updating and what some of the biggest insights have been since Huxley’s time.

-While a lot of people in the alternative realm approach these studies through the examination of out-of-body and near-death experiences or psychedelic and entheogen use, very few researchers have examined the connection with conditions such as migraines, epilepsy, and schizophrenia
+While a lot of people in the alternative realm approach consciousness studies through the examination of out-of-body and near death experiences or psychedelic and entheogen use, very few researchers have examined the connection with conditions such as migraines, epilepsy, and schizophrenia

 .
-With a cross-pollination between several areas of study, Peake’s latest book addresses these neglected conditions and how they relate to our understanding from an all-encompassing perspective using his vast scope of knowledge and research to connect to dots.
-Listen as he and Greg discuss the uphill battle academia faces to expand its worldview beyond materialism to include other possible paradigms in the study of the different levels and stages of consciousness.
+With a cross-pollination between several areas of study, Peake’s latest book addresses these neglected conditions and how they relate to our understanding of consciousness, from an all encompassing perspective using his vast scope of knowledge and research to connect to dots.
+Listen as he and Greg discuss the uphill battle academia faces to expand it’s worldview beyond materialism to include other possible paradigms in the study of consciousness.

-Greg and Tony Peake discuss modern encounters with the Greys and how they appear to share similarities to old stories of fairy folk and little people.
+Greg and Anthony discuss modern encounters with the Greys and how they appear to share similarities to old stories of fairy folk and little people.
 Oddly enough, these reports seem also to coincide with people suffering from Charles Bonnet Syndrome

 , begging the question is there something more to this?
 With personal anecdotes in hand, Anthony walks listeners through the importance of understanding CBS and it’s perspective role in consciousness and death.